WhiteMagic2014/gpt-magic/README.md

 ## Version

+### 1.9.2

+- Fixed the bug that occurred when specifying the calling method using toolChoiceFunction in CreateChatCompletionRequest.

 ### 1.9.1

 - Update: RequestUtil now includes a new method called streamRequestV2, which is an extended version of streamRequest